 Influence.
-C. M. By wm. cutter.
+C. M. BY WM.
+CUTTER.

-What if the little rain should say- "So small a drop as I
+What if the little rain should say-

+"So small a drop as I

-Can ne'er refresh those thirsty fields- I'l tarry in the sky?"
+Can ne'er refresh those thirsty fields-

+I'll tarry in the sky."

-What if a shining beam of noon Should in its fountain stay, Because its feeble light alone Cannot create a day?
+What if a shining beam of noon Should in its fountain stay, Because its feeble light alone

+Cannot create a day?

-Doth not each rain-drop help to form The cool, refreshing shower; And every ray of light to warm And beautify the flower?
+Doth not each rain-drop help to form The cool, refreshing shower; And every ray of light to warm

+And beautify the flower?

-Go, thou-and strive to do thy share; One talent-less than thine- Improved with steady zeal and care, Would gain rewards divine.
+Go thou- and strive to do thy share; One talent-less than thine- Improved with steady zeal and care, Would gain rewards divine.

 Reaping in Joy.
-C. M.
+C. M. BY W. B. TAPPAN.

-There is an hour of hallowed peace For those with care oppressed; When sighs and sorrowing tears shall cease And all be hushed to rest.
+There is an hour of hallowed peace For those with care oppressed; [cease When sighs and sorrowing tears shall And all be hushed to rest.

-"Tis then the soul is freed from fears And doubts that here annoy;
+'Tis then the soul is freed from fears

+And doubts that here annoy;

-Then they that oft had sown in tears, Shall reap again in joy.
+Then they that oft had sown in tears,

+Shall reap again in joy.

-There is an hour of sweet repose, When stoums assail no more; The stream of endless pleasure flows On that celestial shore.
+There is an hour of sweet repose,

+When storms assail no more;

+The stream of endless pleasure flows

+On that celestial shore.

 There purity with love appears,

 And bliss without alloy;

-There they that oft had sown in tears
+There they that oft had sown in tears,

-There they that oft had sown in tears, Shall reap eternal joy.
+Shall reap eternal juy.

 The Doomed Man.
+C. M.

-C. M. BY REV. J. G. COCHRAN.
+BY REV. J. G. COCHRAN.

-There is a time, we know not when;

-A point, we know not where;
+There is a time, we know not when A point we know not where:

 That marks the destiny of men,

 To glory or despair.

-There is a time by us unseen; That crosses every path: The hidden boundary between God's patience and his wrath.
+There is a time, by us unseen; That crosses every path: The hidden boundary between God's patience and his wrath.

 To pass that limit is to die;

 To die as if by stealth;

-It does not quench the beaming eye,
+It does not queuch the beaming eye,

 Nor pale the glow of health.

 The conscience may be still at ease:

 The spirit light and gay;

 That which is pleasing, still may please,

 And care be thrust away.

-And yet the doomed man's course below

-Like Eden may have bloomed;

-He did not, does not, will not know

-Or feel that he is doomed.
+And yet the doomed man's course below Like Eden may have bloomed; He did not, does not, will not know Or feel that he is doomed.